-Zhu realized that Cunxu was far better than any of his sons, and his kingdom might be perished by this young man.
+Years later, he defeated Zhu Wen again in a large scale war, which made Zhu Wen feel ashamed and desperate.
+He realized that Li Cunxu was far better than any of his sons, and his kingdom might be perished by this young man.

 Soon, Zhu Wen was murdered by his son, while Li Cunxu kept expanding his territory.

-Reestablishment of the Empire Tang
+Reestablishment of the Tang Empire

 However, after Li Cunxu finished vengeance and established his kingdom, he was not a good emperor that could manage and develop his empire very well.